rnackman/wordlist-passphrase-generator/README.md

 This is a simple passphrase generator.

-It uses [Electronic Frontier Foundation](https://www.eff.org)'s long wordlist to create a passphrase according to the [dice-based guidelines provided by EFF](https://www.eff.org/dice).
+It uses the long wordlist created by [Joseph Bonneau](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) for [Electronic Frontier Foundation] to assemble a passphrase according to the [dice-based guidelines provided by EFF](https://www.eff.org/dice).

 **I have absolutely no affiliation with EFF.
 But I do think they do important work well, and I hope you will consider [donating to them](https://supporters.eff.org/donate/button).**